Longueville Manor Hotel

 Our Inspector's view

-Dating back to the 14th century, there is something very special about Longueville Manor, which is why so many guests return time and again.
-It is set in 16 acres of grounds including woodland walks, a spectacular rose garden, Victorian kitchen garden, glasshouse and a lake.
-Spa treatments & spa garden with a jacuzzi.
-An evolving Sustainable ethos 'New Leaf' project.
-Bedrooms have great style and individuality and have a host of extras.
+Dating back to the 14th century, there is something very special about Longueville Manor.
+It's set in 16 acres of grounds including woodland walks, a spectacular rose garden, Victorian kitchen garden, glasshouse and a lake.
+There's also a spa that has a garden with a jacuzzi.
+Bedrooms have great style and individuality and a host of extras.
 The very accomplished cuisine is also a highlight of any stay.
-In summer, the pool and terrace are popular spots, plus there are also tennis courts.
+In summer, the pool and terrace are popular spots, as are the tennis courts.
 Families are particularly welcome, and there are extra activities arranged for children.
 The committed team of staff create a welcoming atmosphere and every effort is made to ensure a memorable stay.

 Features